nrholterman/nrholterman.github.io/Holtermancv.md

 **Papers given:**

+> • Early Modern Colloquium Graduate Conference: Body Language, Bawdy Talk, University of Michigan, Ann Arbor, MI: “The Sound of Love: Orality and Intimacy of Hearing in Floire et Blanchefleur, 3/2017.
+> • Charles F. Fraker Conference, University of Michigan, Ann Arbor, MI: “Manual Labor: Materiality and the Work of Reading Graphic Novels and Medieval Manuscripts,” 2/2017.
 > • ‘Medievalism and Video Games Symposium,’ University of California,
 Davis: “Genre, Medievalism, and Fantastic Worlds in *Aucassin et Nicolette* and Lionhead Studios’ *Fable*,” 5/2015.